PathologyDataScience/HistomicsML2/docs/data-create.rst

     Patch size of each superpixel.
 Range is [8, 512] (default 128).

   --inputPCAModel
     Path and filename of .pkl when importing a PCA transform.
 This specifies the location of the .pkl as mounted inside the docker.
-If the .pkl file was copied to the current project then --inputPCAModel /${PWD##*/}/pca_model_sample.pkl. (default - blank - generate a new PCA transform).
+If the .pkl file was copied to the current project then --inputPCAModel /${PWD##*/}/pca_model_sample.pkl.

   --projectName
     Name of the project directory (default - current working directory name).